 For years, people have tried to control their DAW studios with third party hardware controllers.
 The RAVEN solves the need for this hardware obstacle by turning the actual DAW on the screen into the control surface.
 It has full multi-touch support of the DAW mixer and also allows touch of the editing functions.
 It makes working in the studio more fun, efficient, and modern.

-Wrapping up, what are your thoughts on making another sample CD?
-Surely that would be a walk in the park for you at this point?
+– Wrapping up, what are your thoughts on making another sample CD?

-SSD4 has over 100 sampled kits.
-So my sampling days are done for now.
-I’m letting 3rd party producers do some packs, starting with the Chris Lord Alge pack, last fall.
-We have some very exciting new 3rd party packs coming out too.
+SSD4 has over 100 sampled kits, so my sampling days are done for now.
+I’m letting third-party producers do some packs, starting with the Chris Lord Alge pack last fall.
+We have some very exciting new third party packs coming out too.

-Does Slate Digital or Slate Pro Audio have any new products in the works that you can tell me about?
+– Does Slate Digital or Slate Pro Audio have any new products in the works?

-We have the RAVEN MTi, our 27 inch multi-touch production surface coming out in September, and it won’t break the bank!
+We have the RAVEN MTi, which is a 27-inch multi-touch production surface coming out in September, and it won’t break the bank!